Design for the web is always changing and evolving.

 This approach to design is becoming widely used by companies from Nasa to Netflix, and is particularly useful if you are creating a prototype or MVP for a website or app.

-Everyone knows that imagery can make or break a great design.
+Everyone knows that website imagery can make or break a great design.

-For 2021 we're already seeing some new trends emerging that move away from stock and realistic photography, making way for illustration, graphics and heavily stylised pictures.
+Last year we saw some new trends emerging that move away from stock and realistic photography, making way for illustration, graphics and heavily stylised pictures, and this has carried on into 2022.

 Realistic photography has always played a big part in modern web design.
 Whether clients have opted for stock images, taken their own or used a photographer, the vast majority of pictures have been based in realism.